MOST BEAUTIFUL PLACES IN JAMAICA TO VISIT

 Go to 7 Mile Beach

-Located on the island’s west coast, this 7-mile beach is the nicest stretch of beach on the island, and being on the western end is perfect for sunsets as well, and it does not come as a surprise that it is one of he most beautiful places to Jamaica.
-The best bet is to stay in Negril and have this beach right in your backyard to enjoy!
+Located on the island’s west coast, this Seven Mile Beach in Negril is the nicest stretch of beach on the island, and being on the western end is perfect for sunsets as well, and it does not come as a surprise that it is one of the most beautiful places to Jamaica.
+The water is clear and beautiful, and the sandy beach is perfect for nice strolls or just lying around.

 Appleton Rum Estate